 Given the name of the Holy Cross in Spanish, its English name derives from the British vessel HMS Indefatigable.
 It has an area of 986 sq km (381 sq mi) and a maximum altitude of 864.5 m (2,836 ft).

 Santa Cruz hosts the largest human population in the archipelago, the town of Puerto Ayora.
-The Charles Darwin Research Station and the headquarters of the Galápagos National Park Service are located here.
+The Charles Darwin Research Station and the Galápagos National Park Service headquarters are located here.

 The GNPS and CDRS operate a tortoise breeding center here, where young tortoises are hatched, reared, and prepared to be reintroduced to their natural habitat.